RedisLabs/redisraft/README.md

     git submodule update
     make

-### Starting a cluster
+### Creating a RedisRaft Cluster

-Note: Make sure you're using a recent Redis 6.0 release candidate or a private build from the `unstable branch.
-Redis Raft depends on Module API capabilities not available in earlier versions.
+Note: Make sure you're using a recent Redis 6.0 release candidate or a private build from the `unstable` branch.
+RedisRaft depends on Module API capabilities not available versions of Redis < 6.0.

 To create a three node cluster, start the first node and initialize the
 cluster: